einaros/GitAzure/README.md

 ## Important ##

 Before pushing to a public repository, please make sure that no sensitive data is included.
-Such data includes Web.cloud.config files with e.g. storage keys in it.
+Such data includes Web.cloud.config files with e.g. storage keys.
+The default Web.cloud.config does not contain storage keys or anything else sensitive, so the procedure above is safe.
+Should you customize your setup in any way, please make sure to either make your repository private, or add the config files to your `.gitignore`.

 ## Todo ##